OBress/Reddit-Video-Creator/README.md

 9. Finally the stories are concatenated together in the order gpt specified at the start of the process.
 10. Process repeats for as many videos as you request.

+**IMPORTANT**
+I have purposefully deleted/edited certain things in the program uploaded such as gpt prompts to reduce people just downloading and running the program to make videos.
+All the core content/logic remains.
+This is too prevent everyone being able to just download and run this program and spam posts.